Cease use of 'Welcome to Country' in veteran services

 As a veteran who has proudly served Australia, it is deeply unsettling to experience the inclusion of the 'Welcome to Country' ceremonies in services that honor our veterans, such as ANZAC and Remembrance Days.
 These ceremonies, while having their own significance, are not appropriate during events that are specifically meant to commemorate the sacrifices and bravery of those who have served in the Australian Defence Force (ADF).

-The 'Welcome to Country' ceremony, traditionally a part of Indigenous culture, has its place in Australian society and is an important act of respect and acknowledgment.
-However, its implementation during veteran commemorative services shifts the focus away from the intent of these ceremonies, which is to honor and remember the heroes who fought for our nation's freedom.
+The 'Welcome to Country' ceremony, has deeply divided opinions of all Australians.
+However, its implementation during veteran commemorative services shifts the focus away from the intent of these ceremonies, which is to honour and remember the heroes who fought for our nation's freedom.

 ANZAC and Remembrance Days are solemn occasions dedicated to recognizing the courage, sacrifice, and service of veterans.
 These ceremonies should remain solely focused on those who have served and should reflect the military traditions and history that are intrinsic to these events.
 Including unrelated rituals can dilute the solemnity and the historical significance we gather to observe.